openpmix/pmix-tests/prrte/debug/README.md

 The following environment variable(s) are to be defined when running the `build.sh` phases.

  * `CI_PRRTE_SRC` : Absolute path to the PRRTE source code (e.g., `$CI_PRRTE_SRC/examples`).

+The run.py script requires the following environment variables to be set for multi-node tests

+* `CI_NUM_NODES` : Number of nodes to use for multi-node tests.
+* `CH_HOSTFILE` : Hostfile specifying number of nodes to use, with slots=&LT;n&GT; parameter specifying necessary slots per node.

+The cirun.py script requires the following environment variables to be set

+* `CI_NUM_NODES` : Number of nodes to use for multi-node tests
+* `CH_HOSTFILE` : Hostfile specifying number of nodes to use, without the slots= parameter.

+Note that the CI multi-node test baselines are generated with CI_NUM_NODES=3, so CI_NUM_NODES=3 must be specified when running those tests.

 ## Usage
 The test cases can be run manually by running the **run.py** script while positioned within a copy of this directory.